alexpdp7/alexpdp7/programming/git/combining_repos_with_josh_filter.md

 git push --set-upstream origin incorporate-bar
 ```

-If you were working with a real repository, then you could create, review, and merge a pull request by usual procedures.
+If you were working with a real repository, then you could create, review, and merge a pull request by following the usual procedures.
 If you are using mirrored repositories, then change to the main branch and merge the `incorporate-bar` branch.

 ```